-Since the Community Latrine sub-project interventions is being implemented in an empty place of Government-owned land anothere is no land acquisition, so there will be no arise any construction induced impacts.
+Since the Community Latrine sub-project intervention is being implemented in an empty place of The Government-owned land and there is no land acquisition, so no any construction induced impacts will be arising.
 During construction, movements of heavy vehicles or construction materials may cause damages to the shelters or assets.
 If any damages are reported, DPHE will hold consultations with the site management along with contractors and camp focal points to take mitigation measures according to ESMF and RPF.